 The conclusions presented in this report are the result of technical analysis conducted by teams of geoscientists and engineers from Ryder Scott Company, L.P.
-Don P. Griffin was the primary technical person responsible for overseeing the estimate of the reserves, future production and income presented herein.
+Mr. Michael F. Stell was the primary technical person responsible for overseeing the estimate of the reserves, future production and income.

-Mr. Griffin, an employee of Ryder Scott Company, L.P.
-(Ryder Scott) since 1981, is a Senior Vice President responsible for coordinating and supervising staff and consulting engineers of the company in ongoing reservoir evaluation studies worldwide.
-Before joining Ryder Scott, Mr. Griffin served in a number of engineering positions with Amoco Production Company.
-For more information regarding Mr. Griffin's geographic and job specific experience, please refer to the Ryder Scott Company website at www.ryderscott.com/Company/Employees.
+Mr. Stell, an employee of Ryder Scott Company, L.P.
+(Ryder Scott) since 1992, is an Advising Senior Vice President and is responsible for coordinating and supervising staff and consulting engineers of the company in ongoing reservoir evaluation studies worldwide.
+Before joining Ryder Scott, Mr. Stell served in a number of engineering positions with Shell Oil Company and Landmark Concurrent Solutions.
+For more information regarding Mr. Stell's geographic and job specific experience, please refer to the Ryder Scott Company website at www.ryderscott.com/Company/Employees.

-Mr. Griffin graduated with honors from Texas Tech University with a Bachelor of Science degree in Electrical Engineering in 1975 and is a licensed Professional Engineer in the State of Texas.
+Mr. Stell earned a Bachelor of Science degree in Chemical Engineering from Purdue University in 1979 and a Master of Science Degree in Chemical Engineering from the University of California, Berkeley, in 1981.
+He is a licensed Professional Engineer in the State of Texas.
 He is also a member of the Society of Petroleum Engineers and the Society of Petroleum Evaluation Engineers.